-When you share Expected Assists (xA), include the definition so non-technical audiences understand the impact.
+When you share Expected Assists, include the definition so non-technical audiences understand the impact.

-Use Expected Assists (xA) alongside related metrics in the passing category to understand role fit and tactical impact.
+Use Expected Assists alongside related metrics in the attacking category to understand role fit and tactical impact.

 - Compare within the same competition or position group